Sustainable Success Stories: VTTI

 JV: So, you’d be looking at our specialization capabilities, right?

 HG: Absolutely.
 And, since you also asked about what could be improved, I’d say I would appreciate it if you were sometimes more proactive.
 I think it would be good if you sometimes reached out to say that there’s a potential candidate out there in the market, who has an interest, which you already know might be a fit for us.
 We are now entering a market situation where there is real scarcity of capable resources, so we must turn our way of thinking around.
-Up until now we’ve always thought that we need experienced people for the key positions, but I would say that now it’s more about how quickly we can help someone develop in their career path – so we can look for more junior people earlier in their career cycle.
+Up until now we’ve always thought that we need experienced people for the key positions, but I would say that now it’s more about how quickly we can help someone develop in their career path – so we can look for more junior people who are earlier in their career and have that learning agility.

 HG: Yes, and it’s not just about the age.
 It can be people who are more advanced in their career but would like a challenge in a different industry and role.
 Usually, they don’t end up having these opportunities.